 Dogs normally pass faeces several times a day.
-If your dog is constipated the frequency with which they pass faeces will decrease or stop altogether.
-Constipation has many causes and, particularly in older dogs, is something to monitor carefully.
+If your dog is constipated, then the frequency with which they pass faeces will decrease or stop altogether.
+Constipation has many causes and, particularly in older pets, is something to monitor carefully.
 If your dog has been constipated for two days or more, it’s time to seek advice.

 Clinical signs of constipation

 Vomiting- impaction of poo in the lower gut can cause sickness

 Just like humans, there are many reasons that dogs can become constipated.
 Some of the most common are:

 Not drinking enough water